 - the statement must show that the child is up to date with all vaccinations that are due for their age, or that they are able to receive.

 The Immunisation History Statement from the AIR lists the vaccines the child has received and, if applicable, which vaccines are due in the future and when.
 Medical exemption may also be listed, where applicable.

 An Immunisation History Statement from the AIR is the only type of immunisation record accepted by early childhood and care services for the purposes of confirming enrolment and must be provided within the two months prior to the child starting at the service.

 Your GP or immunisation nurse will refer to national clinical guidelines to determine what vaccines are recommended at what age, what needs to be on a catch-up program and what is considered a valid medical reason not to be fully immunised.

 The ‘No Jab No Play’ law applies to all early childhood education and care services in Victoria that provide:

 - long day care

 - family day care.

 What you need to do

-You can get copy of your child’s most recent Immunisation History Statement from the Australian Childhood Immunisation Register (ACIR) as evidence of your child's immunisation.
+On enrolment in an early childhood education and care service, provide the service your child’s most recent Immunisation History Statement from the Australian Immunisation Register (AIR) as evidence of your child's immunisation.